vitwit/cada/docs/spawn.md

 ### app.go wiring

-In your main application file, typically named `app.go`  incorporate the following to wire up the availblob module
+In your main application file, typically named `app.go`  incorporate the following to wire up the avail-da module

 1. Imports

-Within the imported packages, add the `availblob` dependencies.
+Within the imported packages, add the `avail-da-module` dependencies.

 ```sh